 *Write a personal statement, approximately 250-300 words in length, describing his or her career goals.
 The applicant should illustrate how he or she intends to help others grow after having completed the degree.
 In keeping with the Honor Tradition at Converse, your essay must be entirely your own work, taking special care to properly cite any ideas or words from another source, organizing your essay clearly and proofreading your work.

-The entire MMFT program is 63 credit hours, with five practicum semesters for a total cost of $32,200, putting us in the top five most affordable COAMFTE-accredited Marriage and Family Therapy program in the nation.
+The entire MMFT program is 63 credit hours, with five practicum semesters for a total tuition and practicum cost of $35,728, putting us in the top five most affordable COAMFTE-accredited Marriage and Family Therapy program in the nation.

 Practicum fees are $1400.00/semester, and there are five semesters in the practicum.